-Previously, one of the most important arguments for hardware VPN was resource usage.
+Previously, one of the most important arguments for a hardware VPN was resource usage.
 Encryption – the process of making your data secure – takes some processing power to accomplish.
 Making it happen in a dedicated device with its own processors meant saving the processing power on the connected computers.

 However, that is a thing of the past.
 Today, software VPNs make such a low impact on processing power that VPN clients can be easily installed and used on smartphones.
 Surfshark is even available on smart TVs, game consoles, and as a browser extension.

 When it comes to security, software, and hardware VPNs are pretty much on par.
 However, hackers are increasingly trying to exploit hardware VPN servers.
 When a brand is discovered to have a vulnerability, it poses an immediate threat to every user that has purchased that manufacturer’s devices.
 Patches are released, but companies don’t always deploy them in a timely manner as the update process can disrupt the day-to-day operations.

 With a software VPN, the big issue is finding a trustworthy supplier.
 For example, research shows that 38% of free VPNs contain malware, and 72% track your online activity.
 Both businesses and private users should do research and find a reliable paid software VPN.

 However, the fact that you’re not the one maintaining the infrastructure makes it secure in a few ways.
-The VPN developers have a lot more experience in VPN and security matters than their users.
+The VPN developers have a lot more experience in VPNs and security matters than their users.
 They are also usually keen on patching any vulnerabilities as quickly as possible.
 And when a client patch is sent out, it’s straightforward to install.

-This is where hardware VPN really falters.
+This is where a hardware VPN really falters.
 If you need the VPN to access websites, apps, and services blocked in your country, a hardware VPN can’t help you.
 Sharing the geographical location with its setup spot, it is no more capable of accessing censored content than a regular computer.